MarounHaddad/Classifying-restaurants-by-state/README.md

 <img  width="80%" src="https://github.com/MarounHaddad/Classifying-restaurants-by-state/blob/main/images/closureyear.png">
 </p>
 <p align="center"  ><em>Figure 6 - Number of restaurants closing per Year vs Number of restaurants opening per Year.</em></p>
+Next, we look at the number of restaurants opening per year versus the number of restaurants closing per year, Figure 6.
+We notice that the opening and closing of restaurants follow to an extent a "Boom and Bust" cycle.
+Where the number of restaurants opening every year increases progressively until it reaches a peak, followed by a series of years with a decline in the number of opening restaurants and an increase in the number of closures.
+We conclude that the year of opening encodes certain information about the economic state of the city in that year and can help us determine the probability of the restaurant closure in the future.
+Therefore, we add:

+- **buisiness_first_year**: The opening year for the restaurant.
+- **business_first_year_count**: The number of restaurants opening in the same year with the restaurant.

+*Note: It would have been also beneficial to include the city in the count of restaurants opening per year for more specificity.

 <p align="center">
 <img  width="80%" src="https://github.com/MarounHaddad/Classifying-restaurants-by-state/blob/main/images/Trendstars.png">